 4 Discover Dutch heide (moorlands) in full bloom

 My country is stunning.
 No matter what season.
-But , the nature in The Netherlands during autumn is beautiful.
+But , the nature in The Netherlands just at the beginning of autumn is beautiful.
 Nature knows how to leave me in awe every single time I see heather.
 You will see the moorlands in national parks in The Netherlands covered with heather.
 The beautiful light purple colour especially shines brightly during the golden hour time but will take your breath away no matter what time of the day you are exploring the Dutch moorlands in full bloom.

 5 Try bokbier